arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 By completing this hands-on lab you have learned how to:

-- Use Windows Identity Foundation with WCF services hosted in Windows Azure
+- Use Windows Identity Foundation with WCF services hosted in Microsoft Azure

-- Trusting an on-premises STS from a WCF service hosted in Windows Azure
+- Trusting an on-premises STS from a WCF service hosted in Microsoft Azure

-- Using WIF & WCF diagnostics features for a WCF service hosted in Windows Azure, taking advantage of blob storage for saving traces
+- Using WIF & WCF diagnostics features for a WCF service hosted in Microsoft Azure, taking advantage of blob storage for saving traces

 - Configure WIF for a WCF service which uses load balancing

-- Deploy a WCF service secured via WIF to the Windows Azure
+- Deploy a WCF service secured via WIF to the Microsoft Azure

 As you have discovered while going through the lab, the claims-based approach to identity enabled by Windows Identity Foundation can be applied with little or no modification to both on-premises and cloud application.